-For structural applications metal foams are often used in combination with conventional dense metal structures such as sheets, columns, or more complex-shaped hollow metal structures.
-This allows for optimized mechanical properties in a given loading situation [1].
-It also facilitates "hiding" the metal foam inside a closed and dense structure, which again is advantageous for corrosion protection.
-Such composites containing aluminum foam may be manufactured in various ways.
-The most obvious and straightforward one is achieved by adhesive bonding of pre-fabricated aluminum foams and flat face sheets.
+For structural applications metal foams are often used in combination with conventional dense metal structures such as sheets, columns or more complex shaped hollow metal structures.
+This allows for optimised mechanical properties in a given loading situation [1].
+It also facilitates "hiding" the metal foam inside a closed and dense structure, which again is advantageous under the aspect of, e.g., corrosion protection.
+Such composites containing aluminium foam may be manufactured in various ways.
+The most obvious and straightforward one is achieved by adhesive bonding of pre-fabricated aluminium foams and, e.g., flat face sheets.
 However, this approach has certain disadvantages and is not feasible in all cases.
 An alternative and preferable method consists in establishing composites during the foaming process.
-Foamfilled columns can be produced by inserting foamable precursor material into a column and then heating.
+Foam-filled columns can be produced by inserting foamable precursor material into a column and then heating up column and foam simultaneously.
 The foam will eventually rise and fill the column.
-Another possibility is to start with a foamed part and to coat it with aluminum by thermal spraying [2] thus establishing a dense outer skin.
-Yet another way is to use the foam as a core for die-casting [3,4].
-Aluminum foam sandwich (AFS) panels may be manufactured very elegantly by roll-cladding face sheets to a sheet of foamable precursor material, then creating the desired shape in an optional working step, and by finally foaming the entire composite [5,6] (Fig. 3.4-1).
+Another possibility is to start with a foamed part and to coat it with aluminium by thermal spraying [2] thus establishing a dense outer skin.
+Yet another way is to use the foam as a core for die-casting [3][4].
+Aluminum Foam Sandwich (AFS) panels may be manufactured very elegantly by roll-cladding face sheets to a sheet of foamable precursor material, by then creating the desired shape in an optional working step and by finally foaming the entire composite [5][6] (see Figure 1).
 Foaming will create a highly porous core structure without melting the face sheets if the melting points of the foam and the face sheets are different and process parameters are chosen appropriately.